yshok9192/portfoli-ori/Dataviz_3and4.md

 ### The Critique

+The criteria I used to critique this data visualization came from the [Data Visualization Effectiveness Profile](http://www.perceptualedge.com/articles/visual_business_intelligence/data_visualization_effectiveness_profile.pdf) by Stephen Few.
+This method of critique looks at six qualities of a visualization, and ranks them on a 1-10 scale: Usefulness, Completeness, Perceptibility, Truthfulness, Intuitiveness, Aesthetics, and Engagement

 First, the good:
 * The graph does a decent job at showing not only how many products contain some amount of caffeine, but the vast differences in which products have more or less caffeine.
 * Looking just at the data that are presented here, the reader has everything they would need to understand the point of the visualization--lots of stuff has caffeine in it, even beyond coffee, tea, and energy drinks.